amruth-sn/portfolio/content/projects/roomform.md

 for example: if i typed in "chair", we would make a separate request for "c", a separate request for "ch", etc., as i typed the word in, and displayed all search results for each. the underlying querying implementation was efficient enough (small-scale) so it wasn't really noticeable unless you really paid attention.

-the "[ostrich algorithm](https://en.wikipedia.org/wiki/Ostrich_algorithm#:~:text=In%20computer%20science%2C%20the%20ostrich,pretend%20there%20is%20no%20problem%22.)" solution to this would just be to search when users hit the "enter" button or a distinctive "search" button, but this isn't cool.
+the "<a href="https://en.wikipedia.org/wiki/Ostrich_algorithm#:~:text=In%20computer%20science%2C%20the%20ostrich,pretend%20there%20is%20no%20problem%22." target="_blank">ostrich algorithm</a>" solution to this would just be to search when users hit the "enter" button or a distinctive "search" button, but this isn't cool.

 i used my "computer engineering" skills for once and remembered our FPGA classes sophomore year, when we were introduced to the concept of debouncing button presses in order to allow signals to correctly propagate. using react's ``useRef`` and ``setTimeout``, i implemented a simple debouncer that would wait ``timeOutSetting`` ms until it made the api call, where ``timeOutSetting`` is a parameter that can be tweaked. if a new character gets typed before the timer expires, the timer resets. this also accounts for fast typers!